History of Chechnya: Durdzuketia and Simsir

 During the Middle Ages, two states evolved in Chechnya that were run by Vainakhs.
 The first was Durdzuketia, which consisted of the highlands of modern Chechnya, Ingushetia, and parts of central Chechnya and Ingushetia.
 It was allied to Georgia, and had heavy Georgian influence, permeating in its writing, in its culture and even in religion.
 Christianity was introduced from Georgia in the 10th century and became, briefly, the official religion, despite the fact that most of the people remained pagan.
 Georgian script was also adopted, though this has been mostly lost by now.
 Durdzuketia was destroyed by the Mongol invasions.

-Simsir was a principality, and unlike Durdzuketia, it frequently switched around its alliances.
+Simsir was a Kingdom, and unlike Durdzuketia, it frequently switched around its alliances.
 Despite common ethnic heritage with Durdzuketia, it was not always linked to its southern neighbor, although it was in certain periods.
-It was located roughly where today's Gudermes and Nozhay-Yurt district are situated, on, along and around the Sunzha and Terek rivers.
-One should note that northwest Chechnya and northern Ingushetia were never part of its dominion, or of Durdzuketia's, but were in fact ruled by the Alans.
-It originally also had lands in southeast Chechnya as well, but over the course of its existence, it became more and more focused on the Sunzha river as the core of its statehood.
-It soon allied itself with the Golden Horde and adopted Islam afterwards.
+Simsir at its peak stretched from North Ossetia to Dagestan and the northern part of Azerbaijan, including a small part of Georgia.It soon allied itself with the Golden Horde and adopted Islam afterwards.
 However, this proved to be a mistake as the alliance bound it to war with Tamerlane, who invaded and destroyed it.